meltyourface/blank/posts/Scrying/Scrying-Workspace-Cleansing-Ritual-for-Enhanced-Psychic-Connection/index.md

 ## Scrying Sanctum Purgation Ritual

-Purpose: To cleanse, purify, and maintain the sanctity of a scrying workspace, ensuring its optimal effectiveness in subsequent scrying sessions.
+**Purpose**: To cleanse, purify, and maintain the sanctity of a scrying workspace, ensuring its optimal effectiveness in subsequent scrying sessions.

 Tools and Materials:
 1. Sage bundle